Explore our expert-made templates & start with the right one for you.

 Data lakes are still built by and for engineers.
 They are defined by technical, rather than business requirements; operations are iterative rather than declarative.
 If the idea behind software-as-a-service is that businesses can focus on features rather than infrastructure – with data lakes this is rarely the case.

 Building a GUI for cloud data lakes – the data lake as a service

 One of the ideas behind Upsolver is to introduce self-service capabilities to cloud data lakes.
-Upsolver’s data lake ETL platform is built to provide end-to-end self-service for building and operationalizing data lakes - stream ingestion, data transformation, and data preparation for analytics are all ‘productized’ behind a visual interface and SQL
+Upsolver’s data lake analytics platform is built to provide end-to-end self-service for building and operationalizing data lakes – stream ingestion, data transformation, and data preparation for analytics are all ‘productized’ behind a visual interface and SQL

 In order to give users an experience that’s as close to data-lake-as-a-service as possible, we relied on this principles: